 This section provides details about Cisco Unified CM SIP line interface standards compliance.
-The "Standard Feature Scenarios" section on page 1-18 provides a feature implementation-oriented view of how the system works relative to the SIP line-side implementation.
-Refer to Chapter 2, "Basic SIP Line Call Flows" for detailed call flows.
+The Standard Feature Scenarios, on page 26 provides a feature implementation-oriented view of how the system works relative to the SIP line-side implementation.

 Refer to the following tables for SIP line interface compliance: